The magnetic fields of the dusty nuclei and molecular outflows of Arp 220: Results

 \subsection{Dust polarization of Arp\,220}

 Arp\,220\,E exhibits a spiral-like B-field structure.
 In its central region, spanning a diameter of $\sim200$\,pc ($\sim0\farcs5$), the B-field is oriented at $\sim70^{\circ}$, running parallel to the disk of the galaxy \citep{BM2015,Scoville2017} with one arm opening toward the South-West (Figs.~\ref{fig:fig0}, \ref{fig:fig2}).
-Figure \ref{fig:fig2} shows the density distribution of polarization fractions (PF) and B-field orientation for the independent polarization measurements across Arp\,220.
 Arp\,220\,W has an almost vertical B-field component ($\sim-5^{\circ}$), which is perpendicular to the East-West galaxy disk \citep[Fig. \ref{fig:fig0};][]{BM2015,Scoville2017}.
 Both the continuum and polarized dust emission are also elongated along this direction, though the central disk of the galaxy remains unresolved in our observations.
 This vertical B-field component and the associated continuum and polarized dust emission structures are parallel to the bipolar molecular outflow in Arp\,220\,W observed by \cite{BM2018}.
 In addition to the galactic structures, we measure a distinct B-field component at $\sim110^{\circ}$ in the region above the disk of Arp\,220\,E and east of Arp\,220\,W. We label this the `overlap' region, as its B-field appears to physically connect the two nuclei via a dust bridge.
+The B-field orientation in the northern region of Arp 220 does not match the spiral structure.
+This discrepancy may be due to the combined influence of the northern spiral arm and the overlapping region.
+Higher spatial resolution observations will be required to resolve both contributions spatially.